 Babylonian sources concur.
 In his account of the Flood, Berossus also refers to the presence of bitumen near the place where the Ark landed, the Epic of Gilgameš (text) also refers to mountains in what is now Kurdistan, and the Quran speaks of Al-Gudi (text).
 In sum: the author of Jubilees, Flavius Josephus, the Babylonian writers, and the Quran have retained an older tradition, which puts the Ark's landing site between Lake Van and the Tigris.

 This must be the site which the ancients believed was the location of the final act of the story of the Flood, where the hero disembarked and sacrificed.
-It may perhaps be identified with a summit to the northeast of modern Cizre called Cudi Dağı, where Jews, Musulims, and eastern Christians - unaware of the identification of Ararat with Ağrı Dağı made in the West - still identify the tomb of Noah/Nuh.
+It may perhaps be identified with a summit to the northeast of modern Cizre called Cudi Dağı, where Jews, Musulims, and eastern Christians - unaware of the identification of Ararat with Ağrı Dağı - still identify the tomb of Noah/Nuh.
 The Armenians, up til the present day, hold the Masis/Ağrı Dağı in high esteem and continue to call it Ararat.